Antipope Alexander V

-Peter of Candia, also known as Peter Phillarges (Πέτρος Φιλάργης) (c.
-1339 – 3 May 1410), denominated Alexander V (Alexander PP.V; Alessandro V), was an antipope elected by the Council of Pisa during the Western Schism (1378–1417).
-He invalidly reigned briefly from 26 June 1409 to his death in 1410, in opposition to the true Roman Pope Gregory XII and the Avignon antipope Benedict XIII.
-In the 20th century, the Catholic Church reinterpreted the Western Schism by recognising the Roman Popes of the period as legitimate.
+Peter of Candia, also known as Petros Philarges (Πέτρος Φιλάργης) (c.
+1339 – 3 May 1410), denominated Alexander V (Alessandro), was a claimant to papacy elected by the Council of Pisa during the Western Schism (1378–1417).
+He reigned briefly from 26 June 1409 to his death in 1410, in opposition to Rome's Gregory XII and Avignon's Benedict XIII.
+In the 20th century, the Catholic Church reinterpreted the Western Schism by recognising the Roman popes of the period as legitimate.
 The pontificate of Gregory XII was thus recognized to extend to 1415, and Alexander V was and is now recognized as an antipope.

 Life

 Peter was born near modern Neapoli in Crete, then subject to the Republic of Venice, in 1339.
 Born into a Greek family, he was baptised Pietro Filargo, but is often known as Pietro di Candia and Peter Philarges.
-Italian Franciscans raised him after being orphaned in his youth.
+Italian Franciscans raised him after he was orphaned in his youth.

-Peter entered the Franciscan order, and his abilities were such that he was sent to study at the Universities of Oxford and Paris.
+Peter entered the Franciscan order, and his abilities were such that he was sent to study at a Franciscan convent in Norwich and later at the Universities of Oxford and Paris.
 While he was in Paris the Western Schism occurred.
-Peter supported Pope Urban VI (1378–89).
+Peter supported Pope Urban VI (1378–1389).
 He became an adviser to Giangaleazzo Visconti, the Duke of Milan, and for almost ten years, Peter was prime minister to Galeatus and his son.
 He returned to Lombardy, where, thanks to the favour of Giangaleazzo Visconti, Peter became bishop, first of Piacenza (1386), then of Vicenza (1387), then of Novara (1389), and finally Archbishop of Milan (1402).
 Pope Innocent VII (1404–1406) elevated him as cardinal in 1405.

-Invalid Papal election
+Papal election

-At the Council of Pisa (from 25 March 1409), the assembled cardinals invalidly elected Peter to the Supreme Pontificate, which they had declared vacant.
-Therefore, he was also invalidly coronated on 26 June 1409 as Alexander V, rendering him the third rival claimant to the Papal office.
+At the Council of Pisa (from 25 March 1409), the assembled cardinals elected Peter to the Supreme Pontificate, which they had declared vacant.
+He was also crowned on 26 June 1409 as Alexander V, rendering him the third rival claimant to the Papal office.
 Following his election, most polities in Europe recognised him as the true Pope, except the Kingdoms of Aragon and Scotland, which remained loyal to the Avignon claimant, and some Italian states, which recognized the Roman Pope.

-During his invalid reign of 10 months, Alexander's object was to extend obedience to him with the assistance of France and, notably, Duke Louis II of Anjou, upon whom he conferred the investiture of the Kingdom of Sicily, having deprived Ladislaus of Naples of it.
+During his reign of 10 months, Alexander's object was to extend obedience to him with the assistance of France and, notably, Duke Louis II of Anjou, upon whom he conferred the investiture of the Kingdom of Sicily, having deprived Ladislaus of Naples of it.
 He proclaimed and promised rather than effected many reforms: abandonment of the rights of "spoils" and "procurations", and the re-establishment of the system of canonical election in the cathedral churches and principal monasteries.
 He also generously granted Papal favours, from which the mendicant orders benefitted especially.

 Alexander suddenly died while he was with Cardinal Baldassare Cossa in Bologna on the night of 3–4 May 1410.
 His remains were placed in the Church of St. Francis in Bologna.
-A rumour, though now considered false, spread that Cardinal Cossa, who succeeded him as Antipope John XXIII (1410–5), poisoned him.
+A rumour, though now considered false, spread that Cardinal Cossa, who succeeded him as Antipope John XXIII (1410–1415), poisoned him.